RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/adminservice.md

 #### Creating a Custom AdminService Configuration

-To create a new AdminService configuration file and start the service, enter the following commands.
+To create a new AdminService configuration file, enter the following commands.
 ```sh
 cd /etc/redhawk
 rhadmin config admin > adminserviced.cfg